Thursday, August 22, 2024

 Coasting along to Amalfi

-About a month before we left, Cindy and I decided to to our own thing and plan a day in nearby Amalfi.
+About a month before we left, Cindy and I decided to do our own thing and plan a day in nearby Amalfi.
 We would forego the included walking tour of Sorrento and the official Globus excursion "Charming Positano" and strike out on our own.
 Our options were either a bus ride to Amalfi or a ferry.
 Psh!
 No question about it; we booked the ferry.
 It would take about as long, and we'd get to see Positano and Amalfi from the water as the ferry navigated around the isthmus.
 Keith and Barbara opted to join us instead of going with the group.
 Of course, we let Simonetta know of our plans, and she had absolutely no problem with us doing this.

 Our hotel was on one of Sorrento's high points, quite a bit above sea level.
 I was pondering how we'd get from "up here" to "down there."
 The hotel staff was most helpful in giving us directions to the ferry terminal by giving us a map and drawing the route to a public elevator.
 It was about a 20-minute walk to the elevator, so we didn't need to pay for a taxi.